-- Use case diagram illustrates the name of use cases and actors, and the relationships between them.

-- System context diagram
+- Use case diagram illustrates the name of use cases and actors, and the relationships between them. - System context diagram

-- A summary of all use cases

 Are Use Cases Functional Requirements?

 - Yes, Use Cases are requirements, primarily functional (behavioral) requirements. - "F" (functional or behavioral) in terms of FURPS+ requirements types - Can also be used for other types.